History of Outpatient Programs

 Also around this time, things got really interesting as new state laws started to call for the sterilization of the mentally ill, developmentally disabled, and alcoholics and addicts.
 One cannot even begin to imagine the outrage that would spark in today’s modern society.
 It gets worse – the medical supervisors of asylums and prisons were granted full the authority to “asexualize” a patient or inmate if this action was, in the view of the medical supervisor, likely to improve the patient’s physical, mental, or “moral” condition.
 This action speaks to how addicts were considered degenerate and feeble-minded.

-Morphine maintenance clinics were created during this time, around 1919 to 1924, to treat people with morphine addiction, but they close eventually, mostly due to legal reasons.
+Morphine maintenance clinics were created during this time, around 1919 to 1924, to treat people with morphine addiction.
+But they closed eventually, mostly due to legal reasons.

-Narcotics farms open (1935).
-The first federal narcotics farm opened in Lexington, Kentucky in 1935.2 Lexington was a center for drug treatment and federal research, and provided free treatment to addicts and alcoholics, including the “Lexington Cure.”
-The Narco farm was a prison where research on human subjects could be conducted.12
+The first federal narcotics farm opened in Lexington, Kentucky in 1935.
+Lexington was a center for drug treatment and federal research, and provided free treatment to addicts and alcoholics, including the “Lexington Cure.”
+The Narco farm was a prison where research on human subjects could be conducted.

-Alcoholics Anonymous formed (1935).
-The 4 founding members of Alcoholics Anonymous (AA), Bill Wilson, Ebby Thatcher, Rowland Hazard, and Dr. Bob Smith, were highly influenced by the pioneers of the Emmanuel Movement.10 Wilson and Dr. Bob were both alcoholics in the 1930s, unable to achieve sustained abstinence despite their Christian faith and membership in the Oxford Group, a Christian organization whose principles heavily influenced the creation of the 12 steps.
+The 4 founding members of Alcoholics Anonymous (AA), Bill Wilson, Ebby Thatcher, Rowland Hazard, and Dr. Bob Smith, were highly influenced by the pioneers of the Emmanuel Movement.
+Wilson and Dr. Bob were both alcoholics in the 1930s, unable to achieve sustained abstinence despite their Christian faith and membership in the Oxford Group, a Christian organization whose principles heavily influenced the creation of the 12 steps.

 Modern Addiction & Outpatient Addiction Treatment Evolves (1960s to today)